chenqmion/QCDock/README.md

 <em>Fig. 2 Box modes with PCB, chip, and wirebonds.
 Note that the box is upside down</em><br/><br/>
 Next, we add the PCB, chip, and the wirebonds for simulation.
 The simulation results are summarized in Fig. 2.
 We find that the 1st mode is pulled down to 11.303GHz due to the injection of dielectric materials of the PCB and the chip.
 The next modes are observed at 11.910/11.912GHz, 14.551GHz, 14.665/14.667/14.669GHz, and 16.226/16.228GHz.
 Here, the first 2 modes are localized to the chip, the 3rd one is approximately the PCB mode, while the last one is reminiscent to the 2nd bare box mode.

-It is worth mentioning that the edge plating of the PCB is crucial .
+We find in the simulation that the edge plating of the PCB is important to prevent a substential drop of the 1st box mode in the full simulation.

 a dense wirebonding between the chip ground and the PCB ground is important in the co-simulation.
 A floating chip ground will cause a significant drop of the bare box mode.
 In our simulation, we define the wirebonds as

-### Simulation results
+## PCB characteristics
 <img src="COMSOL/PCB_EM.png" alt="PCB mode" width="800"/>

 <img src="COMSOL/PCB_S.png" alt="S parameters" width="400"/> | <img src="COMSOL/PCB_Z.png" alt="Impedance" width="400"/>

 The transmission loss is kept below 1 dB, while the crosstalk between different ports is less than 30 dB.
 However, the impedance seems to be 10 $\Omega$ mismatched at 10 GHz (should debug it).

-## PCB characteristics

 ## Mounting procedure: